 That visit was very special for Bluewater Sumilon.
 It was the lighting of the Tree of Hope—the resort’s version of Christmas Tree—to officially welcome the holiday season.
 The event was also to signal its continuing commitment in sustaining the surrounding communities and the less fortunate.

 In a parallel celebration is “Walk among the Stars”, a benefit dinner, which proceeds go to the pre-selected beneficiary schools.

 Among those who graced the event are the executives from Bluewater Resorts, the mayors of the municipalities of Oslob and Santander, and the three reigning queens of Miss Earth Philippines 2016.

-Since the activities were spread in different time slot, we were given tours in between.
+Since the activities were spread in different time slots, we were given tours in between.

-The organizers proudly showed us their vegetable garden in the island, as well as the bee farm.
+The organizers proudly showed us their vegetable garden on the island, as well as the bee farm.
 The resort sourced some of the ingredients of their select dining offers from the farm.

 Being a beach person, the sand bar is my favorite part.
 The white sand extends from the northwestern edge of Sumilon Island, creating a stunning supplementation to the clear, aquamarine shallows.
 The hills from the mainland also make a great backdrop.

 On the east part is a chick white strip which is also good for beach bumming activities.
 Adjacent to it is a lagoon where you can go kayaking.

 How to Get to Sumilon Island